-In 2018, there are 20 Melanoma March events taking place across the country.
+This year, there are numerous Melanoma March events taking place across the country.
 Some participate to remember a loved one whilst others are on their own melanoma journey.
 All come along in support of finding a cure for melanoma.

 What is melanoma?

 Melanoma is a type of skin cancer which usually occurs on the parts of the body that have been overexposed to the sun.
 Rare melanomas can occur in parts of the skin or body that have never been exposed to the sun.

 Melanoma is the fourth most common cancer diagnosed in Australia, which along with New Zealand has the world’s highest incidence rate for melanoma.

 Melanoma is more commonly diagnosed in men than women.
 The risk of being diagnosed with melanoma by age 85 is 1 in 13 for men compared to 1 in 22 for women.